 Community and amenities

 Another common difference in attached vs detached homes is amenities.
 Many condo communities have a space you can rent for parties, walking paths or ponds, a fitness room, and often a pool and tennis courts.
-Less often do townhome communities have this, but they are even more rare in single-family home neighborhoods.
-Such amenities can foster social experiences, and can be fun for young or single homeowners.
+Less often do townhome communities have such amenities, but they are even more rare in single-family home neighborhoods.
+These features can foster social experiences, and can be fun for young or single homeowners.

 Yards and freedom

 Attached homes have more rules and regulations than detached homes.
-When you are living in close proximity with, other homeowners or renters, rules and regulations go a long way to keep the peace.
-But those rules will also limit or prohibit things you may like to do.
-To renovate in an attached-home community, for example, you’ll likely need to get approval of your association.
+When you are living in close proximity with other homeowners or renters, rules and regulations go a long way to keep the peace.
+But those rules will also limit or prohibit things you may want to do.
+For certain renovations in an attached-home community, for example, you’ll likely need to get the approval of your association.
 Consider this among townhouse pros and cons, as you might find this type of home is the perfect balance between regulations and freedom.